treeverse/lakeFS/docs/howto/deploy/onprem.md

 ## Prerequisites

-To use lakeFS, you'll need to have access to an S3-compatible object store such as [MinIO](https://min.io)
+To use lakeFS on-premises, you can either use the [local blockstore](#local-blockstore) adapter or have access to an S3-compatible object store such as [MinIO](https://min.io).

 For more information on how to set up MinIO, see the [official deployment guide](https://min.io/docs/minio/container/operations/installation.html){: target="_blank" }